gacetta/notes/cssGrid.md

 ---
 ## AUTO-FIT

-`auto-fit` works almost identically to `auto-fill`
+almost identical to `auto-fill`

-The only difference is that when the container's size exceeds the size of all the items combined, `auto-fill` keeps inserting empty rows or columns and pushes your items to the side, while `auto-fit` collapses those empty rows or columns and stretches your items to fit the size of the container.
+difference -  when the container's size exceeds the size of all the items combined, `auto-fill` keeps inserting empty rows or columns and pushes your items to the side, while `auto-fit` collapses those empty rows or columns and stretches your items to fit the size of the container.

 `repeat(auto-fit, minmax(60px, 1fr));`

-With the above code, when the container changes size, this set up will

 ---
 ## MEDIA QUERIES WITH CSS GRID